priyankas9/Notes/imis_dncc/to-do.md

 Proposed Emptying Date*    Prefilled (date)          proposed_emptying_date Service Provider Name*      (select option)          service_provider_id (Fetch service provider name where deleted_at is null)

+## to-do  Sunday 29.09.2024
+- make a route to submit the pop up form  (fsm.application) table
+- make a corresponding form for it
+- Fetch service provider name where deleted_at is null